ansys/pyansys-dev-guide/doc/source/my_test.rst

 Contributing
 ============
-To contribute you will have to respect what follows.
+To contribute you have to respect what follows.

 Create a GitHub account
 -----------------------
-To use GitHub, you will have to create an account.
+To use GitHub, you have to create an account.

 Some other stuff with code included
 ------------------------------------